DreamOfTheRedChamber/system-design-interviews/messageQueue/kafka-nonFunc.md

 * To avoid this, our protocol is built around a "message set" abstraction that naturally groups messages together.
 This allows network requests to group messages together and amortize the overhead of the network roundtrip rather than sending a single message at a time.
 The server in turn appends chunks of messages to its log in one go, and the consumer fetches large linear chunks at a time.
 * This simple optimization produces orders of magnitude speed up.
 Batching leads to larger network packets, larger sequential disk operations, contiguous memory blocks, and so on, all of which allows Kafka to turn a bursty stream of random message writes into linear writes that flow to the consumers.

+# Consistency
+* Kafka adopted master-write master-read model
+* Operation: All reads/writes go to the leader of partition.
+Follows only pull offsets and messages from leader.

+### Pros
+1. Support "Read your writes": You could immedately use consumer api to read the msg written by producer api.
+2. Support "Monotonic reads": For a single consumer client, the existence of a message will be determined.

+### Cons
+* Kafka does not need read replica to optimize its read performance because it is optimized by topic partition.

 # Reliability
+* If we tell the client a message is committed, and the leader fails, the new leader we elect must also have that message.
+This yields a tradeoff: if the leader waits for more followers to acknowledge a message before declaring it committed then there will be more potentially electable leaders.

+## In Sync replica
+### Def
+* Followers consume messages from the leader just as a normal Kafka consumer would and apply them to their own log.
+* There are two types of replicas: synchronous (performance) and asynchronous (consistency) replication.
+* In-sync are defined by broker config replica.lag.time.max.ms, which means the longest duration follower replica could be behind leader replica.

+### Always caught-up to leader
+* Kafka dynamically maintains a set of in-sync replicas (ISR) that are caught-up to the leader.
+Only members of this set are eligible for election as leader.
+A write to a Kafka partition is not considered committed until all in-sync replicas have received the write.

+### Persist inside Zookeeper
+* This ISR set is persisted to ZooKeeper whenever it changes.
+Because of this, any replica in the ISR is eligible to be elected leader.
+This is an important factor for Kafka's usage model where there are many partitions and ensuring leadership balance is important.
+With this ISR model and f+1 replicas, a Kafka topic can tolerate f failures without losing committed messages.

+## Qurom based leader election
+* Let's say we have 2f+1 replicas.
+If f+1 replicas must receive a message prior to a commit being declared by the leader, and if we elect a new leader by electing the follower with the most complete log from at least f+1 replicas, then, with no more than f failures, the leader is guaranteed to have all committed messages.
+This is because among any f+1 replicas, there must be at least one replica that contains all committed messages.
+That replica's log will be the most complete and therefore will be selected as the new leader    .
+* Pros: This majority vote approach has a very nice property: the latency is dependent on only the fastest servers.
+That is, if the replication factor is three, the latency is determined by the faster follower not the slower one.
+* Cons: The downside of majority vote is that it doesn't take many failures to leave you with no electable leaders.
+To tolerate one failure requires three copies of the data, and to tolerate two failures requires five copies of the data.

+### Use case
+* Quorum based storage is not very practical for large volume data problems.
+This is likely why quorum algorithms more commonly appearing in shared cluster configuration such as ZooKeeper but are less common for primary data storage.
+For example in HDFS the namenode's high-availability feature is built on a majority-vote-based journal, but this more expensive approach is not used for the data itself.

+* Implementation: ZooKeeper's Zab, Raft, and Viewstamped Replication.
+The most similar academic publication we are aware of to Kafka's actual implementation is PacificA from Microsoft.

+# Semantics

 ## Message delivery